 This video interview and post from Wistia CEO, Chris Savage goes into great detail on his tips for leveraging video to humanize your brand.

-7. Stores and online retailers aren't going away, But social commerce is growing.
+7. Stores and online retailers aren't going away, despite the growth of social commerce.

 Take Pink Tag Boutique for example.
 The Kentucky-based clothing and accessories business saw immense growth on the Facebook Shops.
 They attribute $44,448 in incremental sales from the tool, and have seen 66% greater average order value from social commerce buyers compared to those who bought directly from the company site.